Nik0Maybe/Nik0Maybe/README.md

 ### Hey there ✌️
 I'm [**Ruslan (Nik0Maybe)**](https://www.linkedin.com/in/nik0maybe/), a full-stack engineer based in New York.

-I design, build, break, fix, and ship everything I can imagine.
+I design, build, break, fix, and ship.

-I mostly work with TypeScript, Node.js, React/Next.js, PostgreSQL, and AWS.
+I mostly work with JS/TS, Node.js, React/Next.js, PostgreSQL, and AWS.
-I also work with Go, cloud infrastructure, and AI/LLM.
+I also work with Go, Solidity, Cloud infrastructure, and AI/LLM.

 I like building things that are fast, practical, and actually useful.